brorarangers/brorarangers.github.io/_posts/2015-12-31-hogmanay-review-3.md

 The following Saturday saw a [professional display](/2015/10/11/strathspey-home-report.html) against a well organised Strathspey Thistle, 3 goals, 3 points and a clean sheet.
 The clean sheets were becoming ever more important given just how close things were at the top of the table and Cove's apparent refusal to drop points.
 Cove had finished the afternoon with a 0-1 away victory over Formartine and we moved up into second place above the Pitmedden Club on goal difference.

-It was time for an [in form Forres](/2015/10/13/forres-home-preview.html) to visit Dudgeon Park, With 6 wins on the trot including a victory over Lossiemouth in the 1st Round in the Scottish Cup and a 6-2 victory over Buckie Thistle the Can Cans must have entered the game with a fair degree of optimism.
+It was time for an [in form Forres](/2015/10/13/forres-home-preview.html) to visit Dudgeon Park, With 6 wins on the trot including a victory over Lossiemouth in the 1st Round in the Scottish Cup and a 6-2 victory over Buckie Thistle, the Can Cans must have entered the game with a fair degree of optimism.
 However, it wasn't to be for Forres as the Big Red Machine smashed six goals passed them with no reply in what was possibly the best [display of the season](/2015/10/18/forres-home-report.html) so far.
 Perfect preparation for our Scottish Cup tie against Arbroath.

 Talking of preparations for the Cup, the following week our website went into overdrive to build up the anticipation of another Cup run ...